NzninMrdn/Practice/README.md

 -> 4. Screen-flow: Screen flow will be the same as wireflow in style.
 The only difference is that it consists of a high-fidelity prototype and flowchart.
 If you need to show how your final design works to your colleagues, screen-flow will be the appropriate method.

 - My final user flows are in images foolder.

+# 12, date : *1402/5/14*

+- What is Sitemap?

+-> A sitemap is a diagram of a website or application, that shows how pages are prioritized and linked.

+- How to creat a Sitemap?

+-> A sitemap consists of linked pages, each with a reference number and a label.
+Reference numbers help you keep track of pages even as you move on to wireframes and prototypes.

+- As with any business process, creating a sitemap needs a good plan and preparation.
+You first need to determine what information you want to provide to the users and what role your website’s strategy should play.
+For example, if you run an online store, the main purpose of your site will probably be to sell your products.

+- Depending on your site’s purpose, you should arrange information and navigate the user through the site to achieve the result.

+- Start with the homepage, and then identify the pages that the user will go to directly from it.
+These should be in the second category.

+- Remember to focus on convenience and a positive user experience when creating your navigation.
+Your site needs to be clear and easy to use and navigate.
+Ensure that the users can find what they are looking for and that they’re in a place that brings them closer to the goal.

+- I put may Sitemap of home page and onboarding in images.